SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/shipment-processing/held-shipments.md

   </Tab>
 </Tabs>

-Once confirmed, the shipment(s) is removed from the current list and is displayed in the list of held shipments.
+Once confirmed, the shipments are removed from the current list and is displayed in the list of held shipments.
 If needed, you can [release the held shipments](https://docs.intersoftsapient.net/docs/release-shipment) within the 28 days time frame and work with them accordingly.

 <Callout icon="💡" theme="default">
   ### _Tip_